Canon 1D C vs G7X Mark II

-The Canon EOS-1D C and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in April 2012 and February 2016.
+The Canon EOS-1D C and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in April 2012 and February 2016.
 The 1DC is a DSLR, while the G7X Mark II is a fixed lens compact.
 The cameras are based on a full frame (1DC) and an one-inch (G7X Mark II) sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the G7X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DC has a resolution of 17.9 megapixels, whereas the G7X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 1D C and the Canon G7 X Mark II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DC – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DC – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (75 percent) than the Canon 1D C. It is worth mentioning in this context that the 1DC is splash and dust resistant, while the G7X Mark II does not feature any corresponding weather-sealing.